What You’ll Learn in This Blog

 Input from User:

-- The program first prompts the user to enter the length and breadth of the rectangle.
+- The program asks the user for the length and breadth of the rectangle first.

 Calling the Function: